takaito1/MITgcm_regional_setup/README.md

   - The result is in a set of binary files (.bin)

 ## Oceanic side boundary condition
+  - Similar to the atmospheric forcing, there are several oceanic reanalysis products.
+In this example, I will use SODA version 3.12.2 [Carton et al., 2018](https://www2.atmos.umd.edu/~ocean/)
+  - The files I used in this example are available [here]()
+  - It contains U, V, T, S and SSH
+  - An example for North Pacific domain is:
+  - The result is in a set of binary files (.bin)

 ## Oceanic initial condition

 ## Modify the source code and build executable